Naman7214/Coding-Assistant/readme.md

 - pip
 - install ripgrep , for Mac : ```brew install ripgrep```
 - install fzf , for Mac : ```brew install fzf```
+- deploy fastapply model on hugging face to use edit_file and reapply tool

 ## Installation